Nothing can compare to soft baked Brown Butter Beignets topped with a sweet orange brown butter glaze. There’s big flavor in these bite-sized treats!

 - 2 cups confectioner's sugar

-In a large bowl, add the flour and salt.
+- In a large bowl, add the flour and salt.
 Stir with a whisk to combine.
-In a medium bowl, add the egg, vanilla paste, milk, and 3 tablespoons of the cooled browned butter.
+In a medium bowl, add the egg, vanilla paste, 1/2 cup milk, and the 3 tablespoons of cooled browned butter.
 Whisk to combine and add to the flour mixture.
 Add the yeast mixture and stir with a silicone spatula until a soft, sticky dough forms.
 (The dough should pull away from the sides of the bowl but feel tacky with touched lightly with your finger.)

-Brush the tops of each square with milk and bake for 12-15 minutes or until golden brown.
-While the beignets are still warm, drizzle the tops with orange brown butter glaze.
+- Brush the tops of each square with remaining 2 tablespoons milk and bake for 12-15 minutes or until golden brown.
+While the beignets are still warm, drizzle the tops with the orange brown butter glaze.

 Make the glaze:

-If the brown butter has begun to solidify, warm it in the microwave for 15 seconds.
+- If the remaining brown butter has begun to solidify, warm it in the microwave for 15 seconds.